 Non Standard Mortgage issues

-In the same way that insurance for a non-standard property requires a specialist insurer, like us! often mortgages will need to be sourced from an accommodating lender.
-For many of the same reasons, there is generally a reluctance to offer funds to mortgage a property of non-standard build often because the investment cannot be easily accounted for.
-For example, if you were to have your home repossessed due to non-payment it could be more difficult for the lender/debt manager to shift the property, off their liability, to recoup the money.
+In the same way that insurance for a non-standard property requires a specialist insurer, an accommodating lender will need to be sourced to provide a mortgage.
+For many of the same reasons, there is generally a reluctance to offer funds to mortgage a property of non-standard build.
+For example, if you were to have your home repossessed due to non-payment it could be more difficult for the lender/debt manager to sell the property on.
 There is also the maintenance and on-going specialist upkeep of non-standard properties.
 Often more complex and needing continuous care and attention, non-standard properties, for example, a thatched roof, generally require more expensive and regular maintenance from a trained service provider.
 Therefore poor upkeep can cause issues with the property valuation further down the line.

 At CoverBuilder we work with a panel of insurance companies who specialise in covering house and flats in Northern Ireland.
 If you want to protect your building, contents and valuables then we will have a flexible policy for you.
 We also have a number of optional covers you can add on to your policy from just a few pounds per month.
 Whether this is protecting your boiler with our home emergency cover or protecting your possessions away from the home too.